SitePen/dstore/docs/Collection.md

 #### `map(callback, thisObject)`

 Maps the query results.
 Note that this may executed asynchronously.
 The callback may be called after this function returns.
+This will return a new array (or a promise for an array) for the mapped results.

 #### `on(type, listener)`